-The current composition of the Management Board deviates from the above-mentioned percentages.
-With regards to future appointments, the Management Board will take gender diversity objectives into account as much as possible.
+The current composition of the Management Board is in line with the above-mentioned percentages.
+With regard to future board changes, the Management Board will take gender diversity objectives into account as much as possible.

 The Management Board

 D. A. Preston